zulip/zulip/help/disable-welcome-emails.md

 {!admin-only.md!}

-By default, Zulip sends two emails to new users when they join, telling them their Zulip account details, encouraging them to download the apps, pointing them at our new user guide, and teaching them about topics.
+Zulip sends a handful of emails to new users when they join, telling them their Zulip account details, and introducing them to the Zulip app.
 You can disable these emails if they don't make sense for your organization.
+If you do so, you will need to inform users how to log in to their Zulip accounts.

-### Disable welcome emails
+## Disable welcome emails

 {start_tabs}